dv367/dv367/_posts/2020-02-3-dijkstra.md

 <hr>
 ### Bonus!
 * In the example of greedy search, which is in 2-dimension.
-What do you think about the function $h(n)$?
+What would be the function $h(n)$?
 <hr>